aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 AWS Lambda supports resource-based policies for controlling access to Lambda functions and layers on a per-resource basis.
-In particular, this allows you to give permission to AWS services and other AWS accounts to modify and invoke your resources.
+In particular, this allows you to give permission to AWS services and other AWS accounts to modify and invoke your functions.
 You can also restrict permissions given to AWS services by providing a source account or ARN (representing the account and identifier of the resource that accesses the function or layer).